pmeeny/CI-MS3-FootballMemories/TESTING.md

 1. The Add Tournament page is displayed
 2. A message will be displayed to enter a tournament name and image in red around each field
 3. Both fields will turn green with a "Looks Good" message displayed
-4. A message will be displayed that the tournament was successfully added and the user will be navigated to the tournaments page
+4. A message will be displayed that the tournament was successfully added and the user will be navigated to the tournaments page and a relevant message displayed.
+The user is not asked to enter any information they have already entered
 5. The image will be displayed in the S3 bucket with a unique timestamp
 6. The tournament will be created in the tournament's collection with tournament name and url to the location of the file in the AWS S3 bucket